FLYSLOW/GFM-editor/README.md

 # GFM-editor

-It's hard to find a markdown editor which is fully compitible with [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown).
+It's hard to find a markdown editor which is fully compatible with [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown).
 Why not just use the one provided by Github?
 Good idea!

 Bookmark this url: `https://github.com/ZekeLu/GFM-editor/edit/master/editor.md`.
 Whenever you want to edit a markdown file, open this bookmark and you will get an excellent markdown editor.